AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Resource Pools</td>
    <td> <p>Resource Pools are collections of users that can be associated with a project.&nbsp;The users in the same Resource Pool usually belong to the same department, have similar or complementary skills, or are funded by the same budget.
-You can associate multiple Resource Pools to a project or to a user.</p> <p>For more information about resource pools, see <a href="../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md" class="MCXref xref"> Resource pools overview in Adobe Workfront</a>.</p> <p>In project reports, Resource Pools show all the pools associated with a project.&nbsp;This object cannot be used in a grouping. <br></p> <!--
+You can associate multiple Resource Pools to a project or to a user.</p> <p>For more information about resource pools, see <a href="../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md" class="MCXref xref"> Resource pools overview </a>.</p> <p>In project reports, Resource Pools show all the pools associated with a project.&nbsp;This object cannot be used in a grouping. <br></p> <!--
      <p data-mc-conditions="QuicksilverOrClassic.Draft mode">A collection of resources available for assignment to project tasks.
 A resource pool can be assigned exclusively to a project or shared by several projects.</p>
     --> </td>
    <td>&nbsp;</td>